dougeby/IntuneDocs/intune-user-help/encrypt-your-device-android.md

 When you encrypt a device, you are wrapping the information on it in a layer of protective code that prevents unauthorized people from accessing it.
 As a step towards making sure your information is secured, your organization is requiring you to encrypt your Android device before you can access company files, email, or data.

 > [!Note]
-> You might be asked to set a PIN or password before encrypting if your IT admin requires one.
+> You might be asked to set a PIN or password before encrypting if your company support requires one.

 If you unenroll your phone, it will remain encrypted.